|

 Spring is coming and in Nova Scotia that is when our Real Estate market tends to heat up.
 Deciding if it is time for your family to upsize or downsize is not always a clear choice.
 There are factors to consider that might push you to take the leap or stay put for a while longer.
 Whether you are thinking about upsizing so your family can spread out or purging possessions so you can downsize, here are some questions to ponder.

 1. How are you using your current space?
 Do your family members feel like they don’t have adequate privacy or space to do their own thing?
 Are you tired of working at the dining table and really need an office or workshop?
 Is having the kids share bedrooms just not working out?
 Maybe an upsize is warranted.
 On the other hand, do you have rooms that aren’t being used, or are you tired of paying property taxes on more house than you need?
 Check for the downsize column!
 2. Have you considered the maintenance costs?
 If upsizing is on your mind, consider the added costs for maintaining a larger home and property, whether in money or time.
 Will you be able to keep up with cleaning, lawn care, and general maintenance issues that come with owning a home?
 If you are ready to cross maintenance off your to-do list, perhaps you are ready to downsize to a more manageable property or one where the property management handles part of the job.
 3. What are your outdoor space needs?
 Are you ready to give up having a yard or garden to downsize to a maintenance-free space?
 Do you have pets that need outdoor space?
 Do you need more outdoor space for your children to play or your dog to run around in?
 The size of the house is one thing, but the property is important also.
 4. Have you looked to the future?
 What do you expect your needs to be in the next five, ten, or twenty years?
 Do you want a large home where your children and grandchildren will come for vacations and holidays, or will you be spending those times at their homes?
 Will you want to entertain groups of friends, or do you foresee going out for your entertainment?
 What will happen if your spouse passes; will you want to stay in the home on your own?
 5. Do the financial implications add up in your favour?
 Can you handle the higher costs involved with a larger home, or are you ready to cut costs with a downsize?
 Consider where you stand on your current mortgage.
 Are you alright with starting a new mortgage at this point in your life, or are you in a position to purchase in cash?
 What are the tax implications for your move?
 6. Is it the right market to upsize or downsize?
 A seller’s market is hot for those looking to sell a larger home and downsize.
 Upsizing may be riskier in a big seller’s market, but if your family would be happier in a larger home, it might be worth the leap.
 Whatever questions you have about purchasing your next home, I’d be honored to assist you.
 So let’s work together to make sure your next move is the right one.
+If you are thinking about listing your home this fall, you might be concerned about showing it, and possibly having to move, over the holiday season.
+The holidays are already a busy time of year for most families, so you would be right to wonder if you are making a good decision by marketing your home between Thanksgiving and New Year’s Day.
+Some sellers even take their homes off the market temporarily during the holiday season, but, before you make that choice, consider all the pros and cons to selling during this festive time of year.

 Pros: 1.
 Buyers are serious.
 Buyers looking for a home during the holiday season are usually serious about getting under contract, or else they’d put it off.
 Often, they are starting a new job at the beginning of the year, or they want to get their children registered in school by the end of the holiday break, or maybe they want the tax break in the current year.
 Regardless of their reasons, if they are out looking in November or December, they are serious buyers.
 2. There are not as many homes on the market.
 As a seller, you benefit from having fewer homes on the market to compete with.
 Less inventory combined with serious buyers means sellers get higher offers.
 3. You can take advantage of holiday season curb appeal.
 While it’s recommended that you not over-decorate while showing your home, you can take advantage of the warm and festive vibes that holiday decorations add.
 Some white twinkle lights, a wreath on the door, and poinsettias lining your porch can add just the right cozy and inviting feel to win over buyers.
 4. Cooler weather may invigorate buyers.
 The only thing worse than house hunting in the dead of summer is moving and unpacking in the dead of summer.
 On the other hand, the cooler temperatures of the holiday season may fuel buyers' desire to get out on the hunt.
 5. You can use a holiday theme to ramp up an open house.
 Instead of offering the same old plate of cookies and bottled water, let your prospective buyers feel the warmth of your home with a cup of hot chocolate and warm gingerbread in front of the fireplace, or let them wander through your rooms listening to holiday music and enjoying the scent of pine or cinnamon candles.
 Cons: 1.
 You won’t have as many lookers.
 We noted that buyers shopping during the holidays are serious ones, but there will definitely be fewer buyers looking than later in the New Year.
 2. Showing your home may be more inconvenient.
 Again, it’s a busy time of year for most families, so do consider the inconvenience of having showings while you are preparing for the holidays or enjoying time off from school or work.
 3. Business closings may slow down transactions.
 Many businesses have shortened hours or holiday closings, which means you or your buyers might have delays with such things as scheduling inspections and appraisals, clearing title or getting repairs completed.
 The final walk-through on your new home is an exciting event.
 It means you have successfully maneuvered through negotiations, inspections, and financing approval, and are on the verge of signing your closing papers.
 Most buyers attend the final walk-through with thoughts of furniture placement and paint colors in their heads.
 But the walk-through is about more than just making sure your favorite chair will fit by the fireplace.
 Be sure to do your due diligence to make sure there are no issues that should be resolved before you reach the closing table.